mrksohag/jquery-form-validation/README.md

 ##Demo Usages
 ```
-smValidator("package_form", {
+    (function ($) {
+        var rules ={
             title: {
                 notEmpty: {
                     message: "The title is required"
                 },
                 stringLength: {
                     min:60,
                     max: 160,
                     message: "The title length must be within 60 to 160."
                 }
             },
             email: {
                 notEmpty: {
-                message: "The password field is required"
+                    message: "The email field is required"
                 },
                 email: {
                     message: "The email must be valid!",
                 }
             },
             password: {
                 notEmpty: {
                     message: "The password field is required"
                 },
                 match: {
                     message: "The password and confirm password must be match!",
                     field: 'confirm_password'
                 }
             },
             mobile: {
                 notEmpty: {
                     message: "The password field is required"
                 },
                 mobile: {
                     message: "The Mobile no must be valid!",
                 }
             },
             count: {
                 count: {
                     type: 'checkbox', //here 2 types available like class and checkbox
                     min :2,
                     massageDivId: 'your Message section id',
                     message: "The count field must be greter then 2!",
                 }
             },
             remoteCheck: {
                 remote: {
                     url:'Your url will be here',
                     type:'get', //your ajax form method and success return must be 1 for true validation
                     message: "The count field must be greter then 2!",
                 }
-        }
+            },
             type: {
                 notEmpty: {
                     message: "The package type is required"
                 },
                 itsDependable: {
                     rules: {
                         1: {
                             'pricing_detail_1[price_type]': {
                                 'notEmpty': {
                                     message: "The package price type is required"
                                 }
                             },
                         },
                         2: {
                             'pricing_detail_2[basic_pricing_title]': {
                                 'notEmpty': {
                                     message: "The package basic price title is required"
                                 }
                             },
                         }
                     }

                 }
             }

+        };

-    }, 1);
+        smValidator("smValidationForm", rules, 1);
+    })(jQuery);
 ```